solacese/solace-js-mqtt-postgres-blog/blog-post.md

 ## Conclusion

+If you made it this far, you now have a referenceable example of how to wire together Solace, JavaScript, MQTT, and Postgres.
+Knowing how to use these versatile tools together gives you a foundation that you can apply to a wide range of problem categories.
+Less worrying about what technologies to use, more worrying about building awesome products 😎

 I hope you found this post useful.
 For more information, visit [PubSub+ for Developers](https://www.solace.dev/).
 If you have any questions, post them to the [Solace Developer Community](https://solace.community/).